-Public funding in the form of operating grants is provided in equal amounts from the City of Cincinnati and Hamilton County to support the Port Authority's economic development and inclusion activities.
-These grants are appropriated annually; the amounts were increased by a total of \$350,000 in 2011 and again in 2012.
-Funding levels for 2013 were unchanged; however, due to a six-month change in the City's fiscal year end, an additional one-time payment of \$350,000 was received during the year ended December 31, 2013.
+Public funding in the form of operating grants is provided in equal amounts of \$700,000 from the City of Cincinnati and Hamilton County to support the Port Authority's economic development and inclusion activities.
+However, due to a six-month change in the City's fiscal year end, an additional one-time payment of \$350,000 was received during the year ended December 31, 2013.
+These grants are appropriated annually and have not increased since 2012.